yogurtsyum/platinum-docs/commands.md

 **Suggestions**

-`setup suggestions` - Launches the setup wizard for suggestions.

 `suggest <suggestion>` - Submits a suggestion to the suggestion channel.

 `approve <message id> <reason>` - Marks a suggestion as approved.